facebookarchive/caffe2/index.md

 ### Medical

 Customs agencies have use [thermal image processing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3016318/) to identify people who may be suffering from a fever in order to enforce quarantines and limit the spread of infection disease.

+Image segmentation is a common task for in medical imaging to help identify different types of tissue, scan for anomalies, and provide assistance to physicians analyzing imagery in a variety of disciplines such as radiology and oncology.
+Medical records can be processed with ML and DNN to find insights and correlations in these massive data sets.

 ### Advertising